skawaguchi/league-homework/README.md

 6. Will there every be overlaps in A or B?
 For example, would I get `(9:00-11:00, 10:00-12:00) "minus" (19:00-20:00, 19:30-21:355)` where the base times are overlapping?
 Assuming 'no'
 7. Do we add leading zeroes in?
 Assuming 'no' since that's what's in the examples (missed this).
 8. Were the `"` and `"` characters around `minus` intentional, or can I just use `"`?
 Assuming 'yes' and that the proper quotes were not a trick.
+9: Do I need to sort the output?
+Assuming 'no'.
+10. Do I need to check the output for overlapping ranges and do a union on them?
+Assuming 'no'.

 ## Defensive Programming
 These are things I'd consider doing, but won't in the interest of getting this challenge done.
 I just want to make it clear that these are factors I'd consider.
-1. Trim whitespace.
-2. Validate structure of a given range with a regex.
+1. Validate structure of a given range with a regex.
-3. Check input type before processing.
+2. Check input type before processing.
-4. Empty string or other falsey values.
+3. Empty string or other falsey values.

 ## Original Thought Process for the Solution
 I'm not an algorithm master by any means.
 I researched the solution to this challenge by reading the following: